 2 Female Hummingbirds – Feeder Truce – 15 seconds

 It was so much fun watching these two ruby red throated females first approach, scratch at and then bounce off each other.
 Then both backed off, and engaged in a seeming truce of being okay with feeding at the same time from opposite sides of the feeder.

-The entire clip is a fast 15 seconds with the quick tousle at the beginning, followed by a feeding truce, so you may want to watch it on half speed.
+The entire video clip is a fast 15 seconds with the quick tussle at the beginning, followed by a feeding truce, so you may want to watch it on half speed.

 Hummingbird Heart Rate and Metabolism

 Hummingbirds have the highest rate of calorie burn of any other warm-blooded creature.
 They can’t even get a normal period of sleep.
 Instead, every night, they enter a form of suspended animation called “torpor” as their heart rate decreases dramatically and their body temps plummet to about 1/15 their waking state.3

 Hummers do rest, periodically perching on whatever’s handy to conserve energy.
 It’s estimated hummingbirds spend a surprising 75–80% of their time sitting and digesting, and just 10–15% of their time feeding.4